-We developed the Email Newsletter Scorecard with our friend and email marketing expert Jeanne Jennings.
-Let’s look today at #9: the all-important footer.
-In addition to abiding by CAN SPAM laws, having a footer resonates with the email recipient because it gives them a way to communicate with your brand, manage their subscription or opt out of your list if they choose.
-Giving these options makes your email newsletter more reputable.
+Many years ago, we developed the Email Newsletter Scorecard with our friend and email marketing expert Jeanne Jennings.
+Let’s look today at some email footer examples that reflect section #9 in the scorecard: the all-important footer.
+In addition to abiding by CAN-SPAM laws, having a footer resonates with the email recipient because it gives them a way to communicate with your brand, manage their subscription, or opt-out of your list if they choose.
+Providing easy access to these options makes your email newsletters and email spotlights more reputable.

-Readers have come to expect that they can find this information in the email footer template of your mailings.
+Readers have come to expect that they can find this information in the email footer.

-So, when developing or scoring your own email newsletter, make sure you can check these five best practices off the list:
+So, when developing or scoring your own email template, make sure you can check these five best practices off the list:

-- The email newsletter includes a mechanism to allow readers to unsubscribe.
+- The email includes a mechanism to allow readers to unsubscribe.
 It’s also a good practice to have these links in your header to deter users from hitting the misleading “junk” button on their email client.
-This is a CAN SPAM requirement.

 - The email newsletter provides a link to a subscription management page where subscribers can update their email address or change their preferences (if you have more than one list).